cmhoove14/DDNTD/notebook.md

 # 7/31/19
 Worked on ESA presentation corresponding to this work

+# 8/1/19
+Did some more writing and coded up function to estimate transmission parameters as a function of input snail prevalence, worm burden and prevalence in the human and child populations.
+Did some test model fits with data from [Gurarie et al](https://doi.org/10.1186/s13071-016-1681-4)

+# 8/2/19
+Formalized fitting functions and other helper functions in the R package (added documentation, function descriptions, etc.).
+Ransome test simulations and worked on coding a stochastic version of the model.

 # To-dos
 ### Generalizable model structure for interventions in schisto stochastic model
 ### Generiaizable parameter intervention structure for Garchitorena et al model